 The Boulder Public Library screens a variety of free films open to all, and the lineup includes classic and silent films.
-The library and its branches also host other movie events, including movie nights just for tweens and teens.
-A few are listed, but check the full events schedule at www.boulderlibrary.org.
+The library and its branches also host other movie events, including movie nights just for teens.
+A few events at the main library branch are listed, but check the full events schedule at www.boulderlibrary.org.

 Changes in Latitude Travel Program

 Wednesdays: The Changes in Latitude Travel Store offers free travel films, slide shows and photo presentations at 7pm most Wednesdays at 2525 Arapahoe Ave.
 Here’s a small sampling; find more at www.cil.com.